Adelphi's cybersecurity track is about much more than coding.

 Undergraduate students take the same foundational courses but specialize in either software engineering, information security, game programming, foundations of computer science or applied sciences.

 Students from other disciplines can minor in cybersecurity, computer science or video game design.
-Those in the natural sciences can gain valuable skills by minoring in scientific computing (see sidebar), which is launching in Fall 2019.
+Those in the natural sciences can gain valuable skills by minoring in scientific computing (see below), which is launching in Fall 2019.

 The MS in computer science offers specializations in either cybersecurity or software engineering.
 Computer game development is planned to launch in the fall of 2020.